-We arrive on the early morning flight from Munich to Tbilisi, where we meet up with the other members of a large international group here for Georgia’s first Wine Symposium.
-As one has come to expect, the Georgians provide a warm welcome and within six hours of arriving we are all sitting down on a cool, shaded terrace with a veritable Georgian feast laid out before our eyes!
+We arrived on the early morning flight from Munich to Tbilisi, where we met up with the other members of a large international group here for Georgia’s first Wine Symposium.
+As one has come to expect, the Georgians provide a warm welcome and within a few hours of arriving we are all sitting down on a cool, shaded terrace with a veritable Georgian feast laid out before our eyes!

 First up is a delicious spicy bean stew called Lobio, served with the ubiquitous Khachapuri (warm cheesy bread).
 To follow, large dumplings stuffed with hot lamb, the freshest salad I’ve ever tasted, creamy white cheese, spinach with garlic, aubergine with garlic and mushrooms with garlic… there will certainly be no vampires crashing this meal!